The Importance of the Primary Care Setting

 Pediatric Psychiatry Collaborative

 To better support pediatric practices in screening and care management of children, youth and adolescents with mental/behavioral health concerns, NJAAP is working with Meridian Health and Cooper University Hospital to implement the Pediatric Psychiatry Collaborative, a partnership among leading pediatric and behavioral health systems of care, to develop and execute an integrated child mental health delivery system.
 The program, which started in July 2015 and is funded by the New Jersey Department of Children and Families (DCF), was modeled after the Massachusetts Child Psychiatry Access Project (MCPAP).
 The program aims to improve the comfort and competence of primary care physicians and pediatricians to screen, identify and care manage children with mental health concerns.
 Pediatric providers in 11 New Jersey counties have quick access to mental/behavioral health consultative services and referral services for the children and families in their care.
-The program serves providers in Monmouth, Ocean, Camden, Burlington, Atlantic, Cape May, Cumberland, Gloucester, Mercer, Middlesex and Salem Counties.
+Starting in 2016, the program serves providers in Monmouth, Ocean, Camden, Burlington, Atlantic, Cape May, Cumberland, Gloucester, Mercer, Middlesex and Salem Counties.
 In the summer of 2017, the expansion program will serve providers in Bergen, Hudson, Hunterdon, Morris, Passaic, Somerset, Sussex, and Warren.